quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## ACK_MP frame {#mp-ack-frame}

-The MP_ACK frame (types TBD-00 and TBD-01; experiments use 0xbaba00..0xbaba01 or 0x42..x43) is an extension of the ACK frame defined by {{I-D.ietf-quic-transport}}.
+The MP_ACK frame (types TBD-00 and TBD-01; experiments use 0xbaba00..0xbaba01 or 0x42..x43) is an extension of the ACK frame defined by {{QUIC-TRANSPORT}}.
 It is used to acknowledge packets that were sent on different paths.
 If the frame type is TBD-01, MP_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.

 ACK_MP frame is formatted as shown in {{fig-mp-ack-format}}.